Request an Assessment

 The numbers that speak for themselves.

 R1.6 billion concluded in 2025 alone.
 R5 billion+ in total since 2017.
-Every figure below reflects closed mandates — not pipeline, not projections.
+Every figure reflects closed mandates — not pipeline, not projections.
+Transaction references available under NDA to qualified counterparties.

 R5bn+